lololalayoho/TX2_on_board_cam/README.md

 # for Jetson 4.2+ Users.
 This package is only for jetson 4.2 users. not for jetson 3.x!

-`nvcamerasrc` is deprecated in jetson 4.2, so you should replace it by 'nvarguscamerasrc'!
+`nvcamerasrc` is deprecated in jetson 4.2, so you should replace it by `nvarguscamerasrc`!

 # on_board_cam
 ROS package that launches Jetson TX2 on-board camera